 Just because some hoverboards can exceed ten miles per hour, and beyond, it does not mean you should actually travel that fast.
 There are considerations to be made when it comes to both safety and the overall life of the hoverboard itself.

-Be sure to never exceed a neighborhood speed limit as you go out riding with your hoverboard.
+Be sure never to exceed a neighborhood speed limit as you go out riding with your hoverboard.
 Also, take great care to adhere to other traffic-related safety practices, such as looking both ways before crossing an intersection and being on the lookout for other hoverboards, cars, motorcycles, and pedestrians.
+Hoverboards have gotten very popular even outside of the neighborhoods, and you can check out how OSHA views hoverboards in the workplace, like construction sites, in case you are considering this.

 While the technology does exist for hoverboards to go extremely fast, safety regulations, including the commonly known UL 2272 certification, place a hard limit on the top speed.
 This certification also ensures that a number of other safety standards have been met during the manufacturing procedure.
 We highly recommend purchasing a hoverboard that has been UL 2272 certified.